How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 As one loses weight, the layer of fat under the skin diminishes, which makes it even more fragile and susceptible to complications associated with surgical intervention.
 These complications, which can include delays in healing and infection, increase with age.

 Specialist surgeons must take care when excising thinned skin, customising the procedure to minimise trauma and ensure optimal healing.
-Dr Beldholm understands the characteristics of thinned skin and hence provides a tailored approach during surgery.

 3. Muscle Laxity